GIScience/ohsome2label/README.md

 ### Vector

 Download the historical OpenStreetMap vector data with the given timestamp by querying the [ohsome](https://api.ohsome.org/) API.
-The results is in -gzip format, you could unzip it to -geojson file with tools like [7zip](https://www.7-zip.org/).
+The results is in geojson format.

 ```bash
 $ ohsome2label vector